7 Diet Trends to Ditch in the New Year

 The new year is the perfect time to ditch poorly conceived diets and embrace a new way of eating that focuses on meeting your macro goals primarily through whole foods.

-Here are seven diet trends you can leave behind as the calendar turns to 2022.
+Here are seven diet trends you can leave behind in the new year.

 1. CICO (Calories In Calories Out)